syncfusion-content/blazor-docs/blazor/chart/data-markers.md

+---
+layout: post
+title: Data Markers in Blazor Chart Component | Syncfusion
+description: Learn about Data Markers in Blazor Chart component of Syncfusion, and more details.
+platform: Blazor
+control: Chart
+documentation: ug
+---

 # Data Markers

 Data markers are used to provide information about the data points in the series.
 You can add a shape to adorn each data point.